Availability: In Stock

 Quick Connect Plug for Easy Install

 The SMICO100-AC Interconnect Hardwired 2-in-1 Smoke and CO Alarm with Battery Backup includes an adapter plug that allows for easy installation.
 This can also be used for replacing existing hardwire alarms.
-The alarm is also equipped with a battery back to provide continuous protection during power outages.
+The 8th generation alarm is also equipped with a battery back to provide continuous protection during power outages.
 Help stop unwanted removal of the detector or backup battery using the optional locking features.

 Easy to Use Safety Features

 Ensure the hardwired combination alarm is working properly using the single test/silence button located on the front of the device.
 A low battery warning will let you know when it's time to replace the backup battery and an end-of-life warning will let you know when it's time to replace the detector completely.
-See user's manual for information on how and when to test and replace detectors.
+See user's manual for information on how and when to test and replace 8th generation detectors.

 First Alert's Precision Detection Advanced Sensing Technology meets the latest safety standards set by UL 217 8th Edition.
 This means this combination alarm is better at distinguishing between harmless cooking smoke and real fires.
-Additionally, 8th edition combination alarms can detect smoke from burning synthetic materials, which are common in modern homes.
+Additionally, 8th edition alarms can detect smoke from burning synthetic materials, which are common in modern homes.
 This translates to fewer bothersome false alarms and a crucial early warning in case of a fire emergency.

 First Alert Interconnect Hardwired Smoke and CO Alarm SMICO100-AC